gcorani/hierTs/README.md

-# hierTs
-#Bayesian reconcialition of hierarchies of time series
+# Bayesian reconcialition of grouped time series and temporal hierarchies

+The main functionalities are provided by two functions:
-1. The function hierRec reconciles a hierarchy containing forecast for grouped time series.
+1. The function hierRec reconciles forecasts for grouped time series.
-2. The function temporalRec reconciles a hierarchy containing forecast for the same time series sampled at different frequencies.
+2. The function temporalRec reconciles a temporal hierarchy (i.e., forecast for the same time series sampled at different frequencies).

+##Required packages (available from CRAN):
+*forecast (produce base forecasts)
+*hts (reconciliation algorithms)
+*thief (temporal hierarchies)
+*huge (glasso estimation of the covariance matrix) *mcomp (time series of the M3 competition)
+*fpp2 (various time series utilities)

 Example of reconciliation of the infantgts data set, using ets and arima:
 ```R